 The Patient Priorities Care method builds upon the Minimally Disruptive Medicine strategy created ten years ago, which also aims to relieve the stress of chronic condition treatment, but which did not encompass the key component of including feedback from patients to understand what means the most for them.

 Ultimately, what many older adults figure out is they want to limit “unwanted care,” that they understand it requires significantly more than the benefit they will receive, such as diagnostic tests and treatments.
 To that end, aging adults and their loved ones can make use of these beneficial resources to get more successful, self-directed care, such as a discussion guide, overview of health priorities, and much more.

-At Hired Hands Homecare, we are completely devoted to learning what is most essential to the seniors in our care, and to offer the level of care that helps them thrive and attain their goals.
+At Hired Hands Homecare, top providers of elder care in Napa and surrounding areas, we are completely devoted to learning what is most essential to the seniors in our care, and to offer the level of care that helps them thrive and attain their goals.
 It’s why our home care is fully personalized, and always starts off with learning as much as possible about every person and what his or her goals encompass – and then developing a plan of care that can help accomplish those goals.
 Give us a call at (866) 940-4343 or contact us online to learn more about our top-rated Napa senior living services or visit our service area page to see if we provide care in your California community.